prayash106/SDF_-NHGIS/README.md

 Transforming Data: Filter out non-contiguous US states and align the coordinate reference systems of the GIS data to match the land cover data.

-Calculating Summary Measures: For each year of land cover data, calculate the land cover fractions by overlaying it with the county-level shapefiles using the exactextract package..
+Calculating Summary Measures: For each year of land cover data, calculate the land cover fractions by overlaying it with the county-level shapefiles using the exactextract package.
 The results include summaries of land cover classes for each geographic unit.

 ### 3. Output Generation
 Output the processed data to CSV files for each year, followed by merging them together.
 Repeat the same process for any geographic unit of choice.